GeosoftInc/gxpy/9.1/_sources/geosoft.gxapi.txt

 	public standalone API that is shipped with *GX Developer* then this should be set to wherever the :code:`GeosoftFiles` redistributable folder is copied or installed.

+	The UI console functions are inteded for extension scripts or scripts running in Oasis montaj or other UI applications and are launched with :func:`geosoft.gxapi.GXSYS.run_gx`.
+The GX execution engine will detect if it is not running in a console and create a console for that can be shown or hidden by default with a setting.

 Helper classes to pass immutable values by reference
 ----------------------------------------------------